MrJeremyKhoo/KanMingBan/README.md

 ## Introduction

 KanMingBan is a CLI-based Personal Kanban Board.
 It aims to provide a simple and lightweight solution for managing tasks.
 The name "KanMingBan" is derived from "看命板".
+It is a minimalist CLI Kanban, solo developer project management, terminal-based task tracker, and lightweight Jira alternative.

 ![image](https://github.com/MrJeremyKhoo/KanMingBan/assets/73585045/089f602b-01af-4618-b9b7-a5697789fd04)
 ## Motivation

-Currently it is written in C only using gcc libraries (binary is only 80kB); A CRUD program doesn't need to be any bigger than a megabyte.
+Currently it is written in C only using gcc libraries (binary is only 80kB); A CRUD program doesn't need to be any bigger than a megabyte

 The board is printed to stdout, If you want a TUI/GUI below are some options.
 I don't see a point in Vim bindings, but some of the alternatives below have them.
 You can change the aliases in the file commandParser.h to Vim bindings if you'd like